jonurry/CV/README.md

 - I have the communication and emotional intelligence skills, founded with self-awareness and empathy, required to help others grow.

-- Recognise that identifying the real issue behind the symptom ,  whether technical, business or people-related ,  is often the most important step towards a successful outcome.
+- Recognize that identifying the real issue behind the symptom ,  whether technical, business or people-related ,  is often the most important step towards a successful outcome.

 - Successfully led and managed a distributed team of software engineers in London, Mumbai and Chandigarh, delivering features on schedule and at a significantly reduced cost.